Clubs and Associations

-- Members must be in their 4th semester of study, working towards a Geographical Sciences or related degree, have a minimum 3.3 GPA cumulative and in all Geographical Sciences classes and attend meetings and events
+- Members must be in their 4th semester of study, working towards a Geographical Sciences or related degree or minor, have a minimum 3.3 GPA cumulative and in all Geographical Sciences classes and attend meetings and events

-- Contact Kevin Mathew at firstname.lastname@example.org for more information
+- Contact Shannon Corrigan at email@example.com for more information

 - Check us out in Facebook at Facebook.com/umdgeographyclub